 Before you get started, read through the full instructions for making homemade candles.
 When you're ready to begin, prep the area where you'll be making your candle.
 Cover the surface with newspaper or a brown paper bag.

 Once you have your station set up, you'll need to find a wax that's appropriate for the type of candle you want to make and a wick appropriate for the wax you've selected.
 Keep in mind that some wicks do not burn hot enough to melt some types of wax.
 You'll also need to select the right mold or container to hold the melted wax, fragrance or color for the candle if desired, and a match to light the candle when it's done!

-After making your first candle, you can advance to various types of candles and choose the appropriate wax and wick for a more advanced project.
-Alternatively, you can personalize your candle even further by choosing a fragrance or essential oil to scent your candle—the variations of candles you can make are only limited by your imagination and your willingness to experiment.
+After making your first candle, you can get more adventurous and try making different types of candles, just be sure to choose the appropriate wax and wick for a more advanced project.
+Want a more personal touch?
+You can customize your candle even further by choosing a fragrance or essential oil to scent your candle—the variations of candles you can make are limited only by your imagination and your willingness to experiment.

 From simple projects like basic container candles and votives with wick pins to more complex creations like beeswax rolled pillars and dipped taper candles, there's no shortage of craft projects you can do with a bit of wax, a heat source, and some time.